SynAckJack/macOS-ir/README.md

 ## Feedback

 Feedback is certainly welcome.
 If you have any issues or suggestions, feel free to let me know.
 I kinda suck at bash and this definitely isn't as efficient as it could be (working on it), but yeah.
+If you have any issues then please feel free to create one, a template has been created.

 ## Things I Wanna Add